Safety Integrity Levels

 What are Safety Integrity Levels?

-Safety Integrity Level, or as more usually referred to "SIL", is a unit of measurement for quantifying risk reduction.
+Safety Integrity Level, or as more usually referred to "SIL" or "SIL level", is a unit of measurement for quantifying risk reduction.
+There are four integrity levels, i.e.

+A SIL review, or SIL Study is a formal, documented method that enables a team of suitably qualified and experienced engineers to determine a SIL level, based on relevant criteria and analyses for any particular control or safety loop.
 The basis of a SIL review involves establishing the risk reduction required for each identifiable part, sometimes called sub-system, of a system e.g. loop.
 From this a safety system is selected with the required technical specification and architecture to satisfy the required reduction in risk for each of the subsystems.
+SIL reviews take place after the HAZOP analyses are completed.
+Documents used in a SIL review include P&IDs (Piping and Instrumentation Diagrams), and Cause & Effect Charts, and often a Failure Modes and Effects Analysis (FMEA) report.

-The risk graph (sometimes called a SIL Tree) method is a common tool used to establish the SIL rating of a sub-system.
-A risk graph is shown below:
+The safety integrity levels risk graph (sometimes called a SIL Tree) method is a common tool used in determining the safety integrity levels rating of a sub-system.
+A SIL tree is shown below:

-Definitions of terms used on the SIL Tree:
+Definitions of terms used on the SIL Tree table:

 - No safety consequence.
 Exactly as it says.